Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: The CFL Hierarchy

 \subsection{BPCFL and a Relativized CFL Hierarchy}

-Let us consider a probabilistic analogue of $\cfl$.
-The {\em bounded-error probabilistic language family} $\bpcfl$ consists of all languages that are recognized by ppda's whose error probability is bounded from above by an absolute constant $\varepsilon\in[0,1/2)$.
-This family is naturally contained in the {\em unbounded-error probabilistic language family} $\pcfl$.
-Hromkovi\v{c} and Schnitger \cite{HS10} studied properties of $\bpcfl$ and showed that $\bpcfl$ and $\cfl$ are incomparable; more accurately, $\bpcfl\nsubseteq \cfl$ and $\cfl\nsubseteq\bpcfl$.
-It is possible to strengthen the last separation using advice in the following way.
+Let us consider a probabilistic version of $\cfl$.
+Recall the model of ppda's given in Section \ref{sec:npda-and-TM}.
+The {\em (two-sided) bounded-error\footnote{The notion of ``bounded error'' is in general different from the notion of ``isolated cut point'' of \cite{Rab63}.} probabilistic language family} $\bpcfl$ consists of all languages that are recognized by ppda's whose error probability is bounded from above by an absolute constant $\varepsilon\in[0,1/2)$.
+This language family is naturally contained in the {\em (two-sided) unbounded-error probabilistic language family} $\pcfl$.
+Notice that $\bpcfl\subseteq\pcfl$, $\bpcfl\subseteq \bpp$, and $\pcfl\subseteq \pp$.
+Hromkovi\v{c} and Schnitger \cite{HS10} studied properties of $\bpcfl$ and asserted that $\bpcfl$ and $\cfl$ are actually incomparable; more accurately, $\bpcfl\nsubseteq \cfl$ and $\cfl\nsubseteq\bpcfl$.
+Here, we show that the first separation can be strengthened even in the presence of ``advice.''

 \begin{proposition} $\bpcfl\nsubseteq \cfl/n$. \end{proposition}